Leighrs/Metabarcoding/README.md

 | `6_Data_Analyses_presence_absence_after_total_threshold_251106.R` | Produces a final presence/absence matrix after minimum sequencing depth threshold. |

 - These scripts are optional but extremely helpful for producing clean, analysis ready ASV tables.
-- You should only need to enter the `GVL_metabarcoding_cleanup_main.R` script to run this pipeline.
+- You should only need to open the `GVL_metabarcoding_cleanup_main.R` script to run this pipeline.
 To avoid breaking the script, only edit the **"User-defined parameters"** in the script.